BambooTracker/BambooTracker/README.md

 Installing dependencies highly depends on your distribution and package manager of choice, search the subsections below for your distribution to find a tested set of install instructions.

-Additional dependencies:
+**Additional dependencies**:
 - ALSA: Required for minimal audio & MIDI support.
   Requires ALSA headers & libraries.

-Optional dependencies:
+**Optional dependencies**:
 - PulseAudio: Support for connecting to a PulseAudio server in vendored RtAudio.
   Requires PulseAudio headers & libraries.
   Optional: pkg-config, can be skipped but may make finding PulseAudio headers & libraries harder.
 - JACK: Support for connecting to a JACK server in vendored RtAudio / RtMidi.
   Requires JACK (version 1 or 2) headers & libraries.
   Optional: pkg-config, can be skipped but may make finding JACK headers & libraries harder.
 - RtAudio / RtMidi: Use a precompiled RtAudio / RtMidi installation instead of our vendored one.
-  (You may skip the optional dependencies above) Requires RtAudio and/or RtMidi + pkg-config.
+  (Obsoletes the optional dependencies above)
+  Requires RtAudio (5.1.0 or higher) and/or RtMidi (4.0.0 or higher) + pkg-config.

 ##### Debian / Ubuntu:
 ```bash